Statement on Breastfeeding

 - We believe that informed decision making helps families to be comfortable and confident in their choices.

-- We believe in the importance of preserving breastfeeding to whatever degree.
+- We believe in the importance of preserving breastfeeding to whatever degree possible.

-- We believe that breastfeeding is the normal way to feed babies.
+- We believe that human milk is the biologically normal food for babies.